 5. Nice

-Escape to the French Riviera for a Mediterranean Christmas in Nice, known for its mild climate and festive promenades.
+Escape to the French Riviera for a Mediterranean Christmas in Nice, known for its pleasant weather and festive promenades.
 The city's Promenade des Anglais comes alive with shimmering Christmas lights and decorations.
-The Christmas market in the heart of Nice offers a delightful array of Provençal products, crafts, and artisanal goods.
-Take a spin on the Ferris wheel at Place Masséna for a fantastic view of the festivities.
+The Christmas market in the heart of Nice sells Provençal products, crafts, and artisanal goods and don't miss the chance to take a spin on the Ferris wheel at Place Masséna for a fantastic view of the festivities.
 Nice also hosts an outdoor ice skating rink, providing a unique opportunity to skate with the Mediterranean Sea as your backdrop.
 Enjoy local dishes like socca (chickpea pancake) and tourte aux blettes (chard pie) at the Christmas market, creating a perfect blend of tradition and Mediterranean charm.

 6. Bordeaux